wglass/lighthouse/docs/source/examples/api_meta_cluster_with_proxies.rst

 ========================

-This example will demonstrate ACL-based routing where a single API is serviced by multiple clusters, as well as the proxyies feature of the HAProxy balancer plugin.
+This example will demonstrate ACL-based routing where a single API is serviced by multiple clusters, as well as the proxies feature of the HAProxy balancer plugin.

 We'll have a redis-backed web API with two endpoints: one for "widgets" and one